Android Oreo will soon roll out to Nexus, Pixel devices

 Faster Android behind the scenes

 Google wants to make Android faster.
 In fact, the company says that Android Oreo is more than twice as fast as Android Nougat.
-That goes for boot times (those apparently dropped from 35 to 13 seconds on the Pixel) to apps like Google Sheets running a hell of a lot faster.
+That includes boot times (those apparently dropped from 35 to 13 seconds on the Pixel) and apps like Google Sheets running a hell of a lot faster.

-So it's created a way to process complex tasks -- like the camera recognizing an object, or interacting with Google Assistant ($299.00 at Lighthouse) -- on the device instead of in the cloud.
+So it's created a way to process complex tasks -- like the camera recognizing an object, or interacting with Google Assistant -- on the device instead of in the cloud.

 Big ole battery boost